Cube-OS/cubeOS/docs/mission-dev/index.rst

 3. Mission Applications
 -----------------------

-In KubOS, services are used primarily to expose functionality of underlying hardware.
+In CubeOS, services are used primarily to expose functionality of underlying hardware.
 They should be expected to only perform a minimal amount of decision-making (for example, kicking a watchdog at a pre-defined interval).
 Instead, we rely on :ref:`mission applications <app-docs>` to handle the decision making for the mission.
-Kubos has some mission applications that are open sourced in the repo, and others that we can offer to aid in mission development.
+CubeOS has some mission applications that are open sourced in the repo, and others that we can offer to aid in mission development.
 We've listed the typical necessary applications:

 - :doc:`Mission Needs <mission-needs>`